tursodatabase/libsql/autoconf/README.txt

  * the sqlite3.h and sqlite3ext.h header files that define the C-language interface to the sqlite3.c library file
  * the shell.c file used to build the sqlite3 command-line shell program
- * autoconf/automake installation infrastucture for building on POSIX compliant systems
+ * autoconf/automake installation infrastructure for building on POSIX compliant systems
  * a Makefile.msc, sqlite3.rc, and Replace.cs for building with Microsoft
    Visual C++ on Windows